Wideband Relative Transfer Function (RTF) Estimation Exploiting Frequency Correlations: Experiments

 In the preceding sections, we developed an RTF estimation algorithm that considers both spectral and spatial correlations.
 We computed conditional and unconditional CRBs to gauge achievable accuracy.
 Following this, we conduct simulations to compare the performance of our proposed wideband algorithm (SVD-direct) to the benchmark narrowband method (CW) and the established performance bounds.
 We employ two error metrics, the root-mean-squared-error (RMSE) and the Hermitian angle \cite{varzandeh_iterative_2017}.
 The RMSE is defined as:

 while the Hermitian angle is calculated as:

-The RMSE accounts for discrepancies in the magnitude and phase, whereas the Hermitian angle depends exclusively on the angle between the RTFs, hence their phase differences.
+The RMSE accounts for discrepancies in the magnitude and phase, whereas the Hermitian angle depends exclusively on the angle between the RTFs.
 The CRBs are only defined for error measures based on the MSE.
 Therefore, these bounds are not shown in the plots that employ the Hermitian angle metric.
 We also define the signal-to-noise ratio (SNR) in the frequency domain as:

-In all plots, points connected by a continuous {red line} show the error for the proposed algorithm (\Cref{alg:svd-direct}); points connected by a {blue dotted line} show errors for the benchmark algorithm (CW); points connected by a {green dash-dotted line} show the conditional CRB (\Cref{th:cond}); points connected by a {purple dashed line} show the unconditional CRB (\Cref{th:uncond}).
+In all plots of \Cref{sec::equicorrelated,sec:varcorrelated,sec:real_speech_exp}, points connected by a continuous {red line} show the error for the proposed algorithm (\Cref{alg:svd-direct}); points connected by a {blue dotted line} show errors for the benchmark algorithm (CW); points connected by a {green dash-dotted line} show the conditional CRB (\Cref{th:cond}); points connected by a {purple dashed line} show the unconditional CRB (\Cref{th:uncond}).

-Three sets of experiments are conducted to explore increasingly realistic scenarios.
+We conduct five sets of experiments to explore increasingly realistic scenarios.
 In the first two sets of experiments (\Cref{sec::equicorrelated,sec:varcorrelated}), we analyze scenarios where independent realizations of the signals are drawn from ideal multivariate Gaussian distributions.
 In \Cref{sec::equicorrelated}, the target and noise powers at all frequencies are set to the same value and then rescaled to the desired SNR. \Cref{sec:varcorrelated} describes a more realistic scenario where target and noise powers vary across frequencies.
 Results are shown for a single random draw of the target TF $\v{a}$ and of the actual covariance matrices $\v{R}_s$ and $\v{R}_v$ because the CRB is defined for specific parameter values.
 Nonetheless, similar outcomes are observed for other realizations.
 To simulate the complex channel vector $\v{a}$, we generate two uniformly distributed random vectors with values from -1 to 1 and use them for the real and imaginary parts.
+For the synthetic data of \Cref{sec::equicorrelated,sec:varcorrelated}, the lines in the figures are the mean results averaged across 5000 Montecarlo realizations.
+The faded area represents the \SI{95}{\percent} confidence interval \cite{altman_standard_2005}.
+The bounds are evaluated at the actual values of the parameters.